Nissan Note: Production

-The Japanese model of Nissan Note is manufactured at Nissan Motor Kyushu, while European models of Nissan Note were developed at Nissan Technical Centre Europe (NTCE) in both the UK and Spain and produced in Nissan Manufacturing UK in Sunderland.
+The Japanese Note is manufactured at Nissan Motor Kyushu, while European models of Nissan Note were developed at Nissan Technical Centre Europe (NTCE) in both the UK and Spain and produced at Nissan Manufacturing UK in Sunderland.

 Both the North American Nissan Versa Note and Latin American models of the Nissan Note are built in Nissan Mexicana SA de CV in Aguascalientes, Mexico.

-As of 19 September 2012, Japanese dealers have received 21,880 market orders of Nissan Note.
+As of 19 September 2012, Japanese dealers received 21,880 market orders of the Note.

 Marketing

-As part of Nissan Note's market launch in Japan, Nissan Note's Japan website featured a flip book animation.
+As part of the Note's market launch in Japan, the Note's Japan website featured a flip book animation.

 DRLs

 Nissan Note uses PS19W DRLs in Argentine and European models.